Leesburg Wrongful Termination Attorney

 In Virginia, all employees are presumed to be employed at will, meaning that unless the employee’s employment contract specifically states otherwise, an employer is allowed to terminate employment at any time, with or without reason.
 If they have a reason, they are not required to provide the terminated employee with it.
 At-will employment laws apply in all instances of termination, except if one or more of the following were to occur:

-- The employee was fired for discriminatory reasons.
+The employee was fired for discriminatory reasons.
 Federal and state laws prohibit the termination of an employee for discriminatory reasons.
 Discriminatory reasons include race, color, national origin, sex, pregnancy, religion, disability, age, genetic information, or marital status.
-This law applies to employers with more than five employees but less than 15.
-All types of discrimination are illegal by employers with more than 15 employees.
+Whether particular state or federal laws apply will be determined by the number of employees.
+Many of the federal laws apply to employers with more than 15 employees.
+Some of the state laws have lower thresholds.

-- The employer committed a breach of contract.
+The employer committed a breach of contract.
 In some instances, an employer will entice an employee to work for them by creating a provision in their employment contract that promises continued job security, or job security for a set number of years.
 If the employer creates such a contract, then the employee is no longer at will.
+The employer will be required to adhere to the employment contract and must pay for any damages it causes by breaching the employment contract.

 Consult a Leesburg Wrongful Termination Attorney